-Central Government has significant influence over the general operations of the Council - it is responsible for providing the statutory framework within which the Council operates.
-It provides the majority of its funding in the form of grants and prescribes the terms of many of the transactions that the Council has with other parties (e.g. Council Tax bills, Housing Benefits).
-Grants received from Government departments are set out in the analysis in Note 13.
+Central Government has significant influence over the general operations of the Council - it is responsible for providing the statutory framework within which the Gouncil operates.
+It provides the majority of its unding in the form of grants and prescribes the terms of many of the transactions that the Council has with parties (e.g. Council Tax bills, Housing Benefits).
+That received from Government departments are set out in the analysis in Note 13.